hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 At this point you should now be able to SSH in with root and your password (which should no longer be root at this point!)

+<b>If all things go well you should see the modem reboot, then you can move on to Unlock Functionality.</b>

 #####################################################################################################################################################################################################################

 ### My firmware is so old that AutoFlashGUI can't authenticate!